jonlpersson/ed-latimore/site/_posts/2015-12-01-5-easy-ways-to-finally-quit-porn.md

 Feeling complete and whole is good, but it doesn't exactly help you solve the problem.
 They give advice like this because they either lack experience with porn addiction (or any addiction, for that matter) or they're fakes who are trying to sell you something.

-## Pornography is like any other drug
+## **The negative consequences of internet porn**

 You wouldn't tell a crackhead to do some soul searching.

 Inner peace is important, but we don't have time to worry about why the crackhead smokes crack.
 We just want to get the crackhead off crack as quickly as possible, hopefully before something terrible, life-altering, and irreversible happens.

-[Pornography is a drug](https://fightthenewdrug.org/how-porn-affects-the-brain-like-a-drug/) and deserves a similar approach.
+[Pornography is a drug](https://fightthenewdrug.org/how-porn-affects-the-brain-like-a-drug/){: target="_blank"} and deserves a similar approach.

 While people aren't committing robbery to get money for pornography, pornography addiction isn't *exactly* a victimless problem.
-[Psychology Today reported](https://www.psychologytoday.com/us/blog/experimentations/201707/pornography-and-broken-relationships) that the more often one views pornography while in a romantic relationship, the more likely that relationship is to end.
+[Psychology Today reported](https://www.psychologytoday.com/us/blog/experimentations/201707/pornography-and-broken-relationships){: target="_blank"} that the more often one views pornography while in a romantic relationship, the more likely that relationship is to end.

 Porn addiction makes a person more likely to cheat, causing emotional distress for the addict's partner.
 Many people already consider viewing pornography a type of infidelity.
 If the couple has children, then they become the collateral damage of a relationship ruined by porn addiction.